 Conscious Parenting: Teaching Young Children Diversity, Inclusion and Equity

-MPCP is hosting this three part, anti-bias speaker series in an effort to provide a forum for education and discussion for parents of young children as well as anyone hoping to better understand or advocate for members of their community.
+MPCP hosted a three part, anti-bias speaker series in an effort to provide a forum for education and discussion for parents of young children as well as anyone hoping to better understand or advocate for members of their community.

 - WHEN: February, March and April (see below for date/time details)